Diabetic Diet: What to Eat with Diabetes

 - Main-dish salad with a low-calorie dressing on the side.
 Then go light on the dressing.

-- Roasted chicken quarter with two steamed-vegetable side dishes.
+- Roasted chicken quarter with whole grain and steamed-vegetable side dishes.

 - Vegetable plate or stir-fry with brown rice.

 - Baked potato stuffed with broccoli or chili and a little cheese.

 Top tips for dining out:

 Before you go: If a restaurant's nutrition information isn't available online, ask the staff about lighter menu options.